Updated 4 May 2016 – originally published 2011

-Now that you have measured it, how does it matter?
-Not really.
-At STC, we don’t spend any time discussing keyword density with our clients.
-The only time it might matter is if you are getting into an exercise of keyword stuffing, and this is not something we advise people to do.
+Not much, really.
+At Stone Temple Consulting, we don’t spend any time discussing keyword density with our clients.
+The only time it might matter is if you suspect keyword stuffing is happening (where a page deliberately over-repeats a keyword it’s trying to rank for), and this is not something we advise people to do.